 A: Easy one: any.
-The slightly longer answer is that any data in the inner tunnel is encrypted so is completely independent of the outer tunnel.
+The slightly longer answer is that any data in the inner tunnel is encrypted so is https://wiki.govroam.uk/ Printed on 2024/05/20 07:26 completely independent of the outer tunnel.
 As long as the outer tunnel has the right 'routing information' i.e. the realm, then the proxying will work.
 Thus each site can be using a different EAP type and it should all work.
 The use of PEAP is very common, EAP-TLS less so but plenty of sites use it successfully.